 These LinkedIn statistics serve to help you better understand the platform and its users.
 That way, you can mine its potential to the maximum to drive traffic from LinkedIn to your website.

 So if you’re not already on it, you might want to consider jumping on the bandwagon and use these LinkedIn statistics to your advantage before your competitors who are already on there get too far ahead.

 Here’s a summary of the LinkedIn statistics you need to know in 2023:

 - LinkedIn has over 830 million users in more than 200 countries and territories across the globe.

 - 57.2 percent of LinkedIn users are male and 42.8 percent are female.

-- 36 percent of US adults between 30 and 49 years old use LinkedIn.
+- 31 percent of adult LinkedIn users in the US are between 30 and 39 years old.